Undivided: Supported Decision Making

 Some ways a young adult’s advisors can help them make decisions include:

-• making pro/con lists,
+- making pro/con lists

-• talking through situations or role-playing scenarios,
+- talking through situations or role-playing scenarios

-• attending meetings and appointments, and
+- attending meetings and appointments

-• partnering with them to manage their finances.
+- partnering with them to manage their finances

-For example, suppose a young adult would like to enter into a sexual relationship.
+In this way, the adult has access to a whole circle of support and might go to different people in the circle for different types of decisions.
+In another example, suppose a young adult would like to enter into a sexual relationship.
 With SDM, they can choose someone knowledgeable such as a physician or therapist to help ensure they are properly equipped with the information and supplies they need to keep themselves and others safe.

 How do I set up supported decision-making?

 With supported decision-making, your young adult’s voice will be the focal point, so they will typically choose the team they want to help them make decisions based on their short- and long-term goals.
 SDM can also be used as a tool to teach decision-making skills while providing support in understanding and communicating their wants and needs.
-Francisco tells us that SDM can be written into your teen’s Individualized Program Plan (IPP) or Individual Transition Plan (ITP) as a goal, or added to the notes section.
-Starting the planning process early will give them a chance to begin choosing their team and practice SDM before they become an adult.

 Team members may include:

-• professionals or those with expertise in certain areas, like accountants or life coaches.
+- professionals or those with expertise in certain areas, like accountants or life coaches

 Once the team is established, either a formal or informal agreement can be put into place to list the individual’s wants, needs, and goals, as well as the role each member is assigned.
 Disability Voices United has created a helpful handbook to get you started.

 MacCarley explains that the paperwork associated with setting up durable power of attorney or an estate plan can be beneficial for creating a history of an individual’s wishes.
 This way, if there is ever a time when the individual can’t make decisions, they have already chosen a person they trust to do that for them, and there is a record of how they’d like those decisions to be made.
+For example, authorizations can be created and added to a bank account, so an SDM advisor can help manage spending, pay bills, or ensure that money is being spent appropriately and that no one has infiltrated the account.

 Francisco adds that other forms of support, such as a representative payee form for SSI, can also be used by an individual with disabilities to name the person they would like to help them in making financial decisions without putting a power of attorney in place.

-What are the benefits of SDM?
+What are the benefits of supported decision-making?

 The most beneficial aspect of supported decision-making is that it allows the individual full independence and retention of their rights and does not involve legal proceedings.
 In addition, it allows individuals with disabilities to make decisions the same way other adults do: by consulting with people they trust.